leranova-ux/-/README.md

 ## 🔍 About the Program

-**SmartProductivity** is an anti-crisis system of thinking, action, and recovery based on:
+**SmartProductivity** it is a system of strategic actions that helps you do less while getting more results:

 - The **5×1 method**: focus on 5 key actions that produce 80% of results
 - Redistributing energy and time when overwhelmed